tomaspavlatka/ptx-nvim-config/README.md

-# ptx-nvim-config
+# PTX Neovim config

-Config for NEOVIM
+My humble configuration for the NEOVIM.